-Charming Mendip scenery, friendly people, a super day out for visitors of all ages, and your dogs too, all packed into our one mile of section a charismatic railway with a remarkable history.
+Charming Mendip scenery, friendly people, a super day out for visitors of all ages, and your dogs too, all packed into our one mile section of a charismatic railway with a remarkable history.
 This is centred around an original Victorian Railway station painstakingly restored by our volunteers.
 Our aim is to keep the feel of a local country station as it was in the 1950s whilst providing modern facilities for our visitors.

-Whether you have just an hour or two to spare or are looking for a great day out which all the family can enjoy you will be made most welcome
+Whether you have just an hour or two to spare or are looking for a great day out which all the family can enjoy you will be made most welcome.

 The station area site plan is here, with two panoramic viewpoints shown in the circular photos.

 Arriving at the station, your first view is of the historic station building.
 In here we have our attractive retail shop, and when the trains are running you can buy your tickets if you have not already done so via our on-line booking service.